Tic Disorders: Symptoms, Types, and Treatment

 While a specific cause is unknown.
 Some researches suggest that contributing factors, such as genetic and neurological factors, can contribute to it.

-Risk Factors of Tic Disorders
+Risk Factors for Tic Disorders

 Here are a few factors that can increase the likelihood of developing tic disorders.